From the very start, the work of the Irish Hospice Foundation has been rooted in the experience of patients and their families.

 After learning of the need for a hospice for the northside of the city, the IHF threw its weight behind a campaign to raise the necessary funds to build St Francis hospice in Raheny.

-Our advocacy agenda at any time will reflect the needs of patients and aims to ensure that people have comfort and dignity at the end of their lives.
+Our advocacy agenda at any time will reflect the needs of patients and aims to ensure people have comfort and dignity at the end of their lives.
 Click here to read of our current advocacy priorities.

 In advocacy, we communicate the needs of patients and families as told directly to us or through our relationship with service providers.
 As well as raising awareness of need, we also recommend solutions by sharing our experiences and research with politicians and policy makers.

 Enabling dignity and comfort at end of life

 - Keeping all politicians, political parties and advisors fully informed on end-of-life issues including any new research we have conducted

 - Directly engaging with parliamentary committees, task forces and government departments on issues related to dying, death and bereavement, including legislation, policy and funding